What will the solidarity registry achieve for Muslims?

 Participation in high-visibility events will set apart the entities with us (commemorating the International Day to Combat Islamophobia).

-It is public knowledge that corporate private sectors profit in the billions of dollars in the Muslim countries, the United States, Canada, the U.K., and the European Union.
+It is public knowledge that corporate and private sectors profit in the billions of dollars in Muslim countries, the United States, Canada, the U.K., and the European Union.
 Some of those billions are remitted to fund Islamophobia.
-Like the US sanctions on Islamophobia, the corporate private sectors must prove that Islamophobia does not play a part in their corporate social responsibilities.
+Like the US laws, the corporate and private sectors must prove that Islamophobia does not play a part in their corporate social responsibilities.